 Hy Hazel also appeared in Hammer’s 1950 film “The Lady Craved Excitement”.
 Her last role was in Marty Feldman’s “Every Home Should Have One” (1970).
 She was called Britain’s answer to Betty Grable and was described as having “the longest legs in showbusiness”.
 She died on May 10 1970, at the age of 50, when she choked on a steak whilst dining at a Westminster restaurant.

 Roy Plomley, who was credited with additional dialogue here, also co-wrote Hammer’s “Doctor Morelle and the Case of the Missing Heiress” (1949).
 He also devised the BBC Radio show “Desert Island Discs” presenting 1791 editions over a 43 year period.

-Filming Location: Dial Close Court, (a large 23 bedroomed country house) at Winter Hill, Cookham, Berkshire, England, UK was used as the mansion.
+Filming Location: Dial Close Court, (a large 23 bedroomed country house) at Winter Hill, Cookham, Berkshire, England, was used as the mansion.
 This house was also used by Hammer in “Dr Morelle: The Case of the Missing Heiress” (1949), and “The Adventures of P.C.
 49: Investigating the Case of the Guardian Angel” (1949)

 Details were complied viewing the actual film.